Help and Frequently Asked Questions

 What ID do I need to send money?

 Identification requirements vary from company to company although it is common for identification to be requested for any amount over AUD/NZD/USD 1000.
 You will need to produce a current form of identification such as a passport or photo driving licence.
-You also need to have this ID the first time you use a new money transfer company.

 Do I have to be an Australian / New Zealander / American to send money?